Getting Started with the Google Provider

 Congratulations!
 You've gotten started using the Google provider and provisioned a virtual machine on Google Cloud Platform.
 The key concepts unique to GCP are:

-• What a resource being global, regional, or zonal means on GCP
+in your provider - What a resource being global, regional, or zonal means on GCP

-• and how to specify a default region and zone
+- and how to specify a default

-• How to add GCP service account credentials to Terraform
+to identify resources - How to add GCP service account credentials to Terraform

-Run terraformDestroy to tear down your resources.
+to tear down your resources.

 Afterwards, check out the provider reference for more details on configuring the provider block (including how you can eliminate it entirely!).